 Depending on the size of the molecule, carbohydrates may be simple or complex.

-Simple carbohydrates: Various forms of sugar, such as glucose and sucrose (table sugar), are simple carbohydrates.
+Simple carbohydrates: Various forms of sugar, such as fructose (fruit sugar) and sucrose (table sugar), are simple carbohydrates.
 They are small molecules, so they can be broken down and absorbed by the body quickly and are the quickest source of energy.
 They quickly increase the level of blood glucose (blood sugar).
 Fruits, dairy products, honey, and maple syrup contain large amounts of simple carbohydrates, which provide the sweet taste in most candies and cakes.

 Complex carbohydrates: These carbohydrates are composed of long strings of simple carbohydrates.
 Because complex carbohydrates are larger molecules than simple carbohydrates, they must be broken down into simple carbohydrates before they can be absorbed.
 Thus, they tend to provide energy to the body more slowly than simple carbohydrates but still more quickly than protein or fat.
 Because they are digested more slowly than simple carbohydrates, they are less likely to be converted to fat.
 They also increase blood sugar levels more slowly and to lower levels than simple carbohydrates but for a longer time.
 Complex carbohydrates include starches and fibers, which occur in wheat products (such as breads and pastas), other grains (such as rye and corn), beans, and root vegetables (such as potatoes and sweet potatoes).